-The following instructions are provided to assist the operator in the use of the M205 Windrower.
-Detailed maintenance, service, and parts information are contained in the Service Instruction Manual and Parts Catalogue that are available from your dealer.
+The following instructions are provided to assist the Operator in the use of the M205 Windrower.
+Detailed maintenance, service, and parts information are contained in the technical manual and Parts Catalog that are available from your Dealer.

 7.1 PREPARATION FOR SERVICING